stormblog/sircmpwn.github.io/_posts/2018-03-10-How-to-write-an-IRC-bot.md

 bot for it.
 If your programming language can open a TCP socket (it can), then you can use it to write an IRC bot in 2 minutes, flat.
-That's not even to mention that there are IRC client libraries available for every programming langauge on every platform ever - I even [wrote one myself!](https://github.com/SirCmpwn/ChatSharp) In fact, that guy is probably the fifth or sixth IRC library I've written.
+That's not even to mention that there are IRC client libraries available for every programming language on every platform ever - I even [wrote one myself!](https://github.com/SirCmpwn/ChatSharp) In fact, that guy is probably the fifth or sixth IRC library I've written.
 They're so easy to write that I've lost count.